Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 ## Notes
 After downloading all desired mods, you may disable File Director mod to boot up faster.

-The Electricity Pylon quest cannot be completed due to pylon capacitors having no recipes.
+The Electricity Pylon quest cannot be completed due to pylon capacitors having no recipes, this is an oversight.

-With Cleanroom and 32 chunks, the FPS still hold up and hit a stable >60.
+With Cleanroom and 32 chunks, the FPS still hold up and hit a stable >60, which is a miracle to be honest.

 The game looks good, the FPS are good, the quests are good, what other Nuclear Tech modpack would you ever wish than this one!